 Eastman continues to seek opportunities to communicate learning objectives to students (both program level and course level).
 The Director of Assessment recently consulted with the Department of Musicology to ensure that all courses have program and course level learning goals available to students on the course syllabi.
 Music Education and Music Theory have developed learning goals that are readily available to students on the course syllabi.
 The music performance areas of the school recently added learning goals to all faculty syllabi.

-Questions about student learning assessment at Eastman should be directed to Dr. John Hain, Assistant Dean of Academic Affairs and Director of Assessment.
+Questions about student learning assessment at Eastman should be directed to Dr. John Hain, Associate Dean of Academic and International Affairs and Director of Institutional Research and Assessment.
 Dr. Hain can be reached by email at email@example.com, or by phone at 585.274.1020.